gozaru48/pte-practice-log/README.md

 ## Additional Practice

-Since late May 2025, I have been reading at least one article daily from *The Australian*,
+Since late May 2025, I have been reading at least one article daily from "The Australian", a national newspaper purchased during my visit to Perth.
-a national newspaper purchased during my visit to Perth.
 This has enhanced my academic vocabulary, comprehension skills,
 and overall fluency in English.
 The practice also contributes to improving my Read Aloud and Repeat Sentence performance.